open-sauced/docs/docs/contributing/introduction-to-contributing.md

 See [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for more examples.

 ## Pull Requests (PR)

 ---

 We actively welcome your pull requests.
 However, you must ensure that **you are assigned** to an existing issue before working on changes, and you need to **link your work to the issue** in your PR form.

 ---

-1. Fork the repo and create your branch from the default branch.
+1. Fork and clone the repo.
-2. Name your branch to something descriptive of your work, i.e., `add-navbar` or `fix/broken-links`.
+2. Creating a new branch is a must.
+Before working on your changes, create a new branch from the default (`main`, `beta`, etc.) branch.
+Name your branch with something descriptive of your work, i.e., `add-navbar` or `fix/broken-links`.
 3. If you've added code that should be tested, add tests.
 4. If you've changed APIs, update the documentation.
 5. If you make visual changes, screenshots are required.